AutoViML/featurewiz/README.md

 ## Usage

-As of Jan 2022, you now invoke featurewiz as a scikit-learn compatible fit and predict transformer pipeline.
-See syntax below.
+As of Jan 2022, you now invoke featurewiz in two ways for two different goals.
+For feature selection, you must use the scikit-learn compatible fit and predict transformer syntax such as below.

 ```
 from featurewiz import FeatureWiz